Language of Flowers & Fans

 A ribbon tied on the left meant the quality referred to the giver; tied to the right, it referred to the recipient.
 Flowers in combination could convey complicated sentiments!

 At parties, sometimes the hostess would decorate with assortments of flowers and plants, from which the guests would select those that expressed their thoughts and feelings.

 Use our beautiful flower images (or real flowers and herbs!) to send symbolic messages and greetings!

-featuring 900 printable digital images of Victorian roses & other flowers, even trees & leaves.
+featuring 900 printable images of Victorian roses & other flowers & plants.

 THE LANGUAGE OF FANS

 A Victorian lady's fan could speak volumes as well, especially in a society in which certain sentiments were not properly spoken aloud between unmarried young men and women.
 According to the Young Ladies Journal in 1872: